jcoudsi/jquery.media.outlet/README.md

 Specify if the media preview is displayed (true) or not (false)

 ### uploadDir
 The name of the directory where the media will be uploaded on your server.
-If it'ns not specified, the file will be uploaded in the directory where the PHP upload script is executed.
+If it isn't specified, the file will be uploaded in the directory where the PHP upload script is executed.

 ### uploadedFileTypes
 The authorized file types for upload mode.
 Following types can be used :